BrooksIan/SBIR_TFIDF_KMeans/README.md

 ![NB](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/notebook.png)

 ## Option 1 - Unsupervised ML KMeans Clustering - Unsupervised ML
-Document Clustering is a common task to find similar documents based on key words or other features.
-This demo uses K-Means cluster on the features created by the Spark's IF-IDF model.
-This unsupervised ML approach is well suited for the data since no label data is required.
-Once trained, the K-Means will return a cluster assignment for each document based on the words in the abstract.

 ![Kmeans3](kmeansCLusters.jpg "kmeans3")

+Document Clustering is common technque used to find similar documents based on key words or other search features.
+This project will demonstrate Clustering (K-Means), and find the documents that cluster with each other.
+The model is trainined on the Term Frequency Hashing values, and this unsupervised ML approach is well suited for this dataset, since there is no labeled data.
+Once the model has been trained, the results from K-Means will display the documents and their assigned cluster.
+Keep in mind, these documents clustered together based on 2 factors: the words in their abstracts and the value of K used when the model was trained.
+In K-Mean, K is the predetermined number of clusters that will be used as buckets.

 ### KMeans - Results